RosieDomenech/lego-value-tracker/tidbyt/README.md

-# 🧱 LEGO Value Tracker — Tidbyt App
+# 🧱 LEGO Value Tracker: Tidbyt App

 A **Tidbyt** app that cycles through the **Top 5 retired LEGO sets** by ROI % on your 64×32 LED display.